 Bruno Ganz acted in three features nominated for the 'Best Foreign Language Film' Academy Award: Börn náttúrunnar/Children of Nature (Friðrik Þór Friðriksson, 1991), Der Untergang/Downfall (Oliver Hirschbiegel, 2004) and Der Baader Meinhof Komplex/The Baader Meinhof Complex (Uli Edel, 2008) with Martina Gedeck and Moritz Bleibtreu.
 He also appeared in a feature nominated for 'Best Picture': The Reader (Stephen Daldry, 2008) with Kate Winslet and Ralph Fiennes.

-On stage, Ganz portrayed Dr. Heinrich Faust in Peter Stein's the 11-hour staging of 'Faust, Part One' and 'Faust, Part Two' in 2000.
+Der Untergang/Downfall (Oliver Hirschbiegel, 2004) told the story of Hitler's final days in his Berlin bunker.
+It grossed $92m at box offices around the world when it was released.
+On stage, Ganz portrayed Dr. Heinrich Faust in Peter Stein's 11-hour staging of 'Faust, Part One' and 'Faust, Part Two' in 2000.
 His great performance was also filmed for TV in Johann Wolfgang von Goethe: Faust I (Peter Schönhofer, 2001) and Johann Wolfgang von Goethe: Faust II (Thomas Grimm, 2001).

 Among his more recent films were Unknown (Jaume Collet-Serra, 2011) with Liam Neeson, The Counselor (Ridley Scott, 2013) with Michael Fassbinder, and he played a pseudo-scientific healer in Sally Potter's The Party (2017).
+One of his last roles was in Lars von Trier's psychological Horror art film The House that Jack Built (2018) on a serial killer, played by Matt Dillon.

-At the time of his death, Bruno Ganz was the holder of the Republic of Austria's Iffland-Ring, a 200 years old accolade to the German-speaking actor judged 'most significant and worthy'.
+At the time of his death, Bruno Ganz was the holder of the Republic of Austria's Iffland-Ring, a 200-year-old accolade to the German-speaking actor judged 'most significant and worthy'.
 In 1996, Ganz inherited it from his colleague Josef Meinrad.
 The ring is passed from person to person, and it is not yet clear who Ganz had intended it to transfer to on the occasion of his death.

 On 15 February 2019, Bruno Ganz died of colon cancer in his hometown Zürich, Switzerland.
 He was married to Sabine Ganz and the couple had one son, Daniel (1972).
-They lived separate, and Ganz's longtime companion was the photographer Ruth Walz.
+They lived separately, and Ganz's longtime companion was the photographer Ruth Walz.

 Trailer Der Amerikanische Freund/The American Friend (1977).
 Source: Dionysus Cinema (YouTube).